 This picture is reproduced here courtesy of the Bibliothèque nationale de France.

 A copy of this picture is in the Bibliothèque nationale de France.

-The German conductor, virtuoso pianist, and composer was in his youth a protégé of Liszt whom Berlioz met in Weimar in 1852.
+The German conductor, virtuoso pianist, and composer was as a young man a protégé of Liszt whom Berlioz met in Weimar in 1852.
 He married Liszt’s daughter Cosima, who later left him to marry Wagner in 1870.

-The above portrait has been scanned from our own copy of Ritter Berlioz in Braunschweig.
+The above portrait has been scanned from our own copy of Ritter Berlioz in Braunschweig (on which see below).